insysbio/LikelihoodProfiler.jl/docs/src/tutorial.md

 ### Profile likelihood problem interface

-To define the `PLProblem`, we need the `OptimizationProblem` and the optimal values of the parameters.
+To define the `ProfileLikelihoodProblem`, we need the `OptimizationProblem` and the optimal values of the parameters.
 We can also set the profiling domain with the `profile_range` argument and the `threshold`, which is the confidence level required to estimate confidence intervals.
-Please consult `?PLProblem` on the details of the interface.
+Please consult `?ProfileLikelihoodProblem` on the details of the interface.

 ```@example example-1
 using LikelihoodProfiler, Plots